ItsMyEyes/joonie-discord/README.md

 ## 🌀 About
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=brItsMyEyes&repo=Joonie&theme=tokyonight)](https://github.com/brItsMyEyes/Joonie)

- Joonie is a lavalink music bot base in [erela.js](https://github.com/MenuDocs/erela.js) If you liked this repository, feel free to leave a star ⭐ to help promote !
+ Joonie is a lavalink base in [erela.js](https://github.com/MenuDocs/erela.js) If you liked this repository, feel free to leave a star ⭐ to help promote !

 ## 💌 Support Server